kuelteabmas/techtips/proxmox/how-to-resize-proxmox-local-lvm-disk.md

-# Secure SSH Keygen
+# How to resize Proxmox Local and Local-LVM partitions (boot drives and alt hdds)

 *Tuesday, January 2nd, 2024* by **devP**

-# How to resize Proxmox VM disk and LVM partitions

 1. Install parted
 `apt install parted`